witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 For the sake of simplicity, currency pairs served by the Witnet's Price Router can also be identified by just using the first 4 bytes (see ID4 below) of the full `bytes32` identifier (ID32).
 {% endhint %}

-You may also retrieve the Witnet's **Price Feed** contract currently serving a given currency pair, if any.
+From the Price Router you may also retrieve the Witnet's **Price Feed** contract that is currently serving a given currency pair, if any.
 While the Witnet Foundation will make its best to keep all committed currency pairs updated in a timely manner, you can always use the Price Feed contract to trigger a new price update at any time, if willing to pay the required gas for that.

-...refer to Triggering Conditions...

 ## Currency pairs

 This table contains the currency pairs that are currently updated by the Witnet Foundation on a regular basis:

+{% content-ref url="triggering-conditions.md" %}triggering-conditionsmd{% endcontent-ref %}

 | **Caption** | **ID4** | **ID32**
 | :- | - | -